Attacking Email Services

 Enumeration

 Email servers are complex and usually require us to enumerate multiple servers, ports, and services.
-Furthermore, today most companies have their email services in the cloud with services such as Microsoft 365 or G-Suite.
+Furthermore, today most companies have their email services in the cloud with services such as Microsoft 365arrow-up-right or G-Suitearrow-up-right.
 Therefore, our approach to attacking the email service depends on the service in use.

 We can use the Mail eXchanger (MX) DNS record to identify a mail server.
 The MX record specifies the mail server responsible for accepting email messages on behalf of a domain name.
 It is possible to configure several MX records, typically pointing to an array of mail servers for load balancing and redundancy.

-We can use tools such as host or dig and online websites such as MXToolbox to query information about the MX records:
+We can use tools such as host or dig and online websites such as MXToolboxarrow-up-right to query information about the MX records:

 Host - MX Records